Contrast-Security-OSS/docs/content/admin/org_settings/integrations/JIRA.md

 <a href="assets/images/Jira-connect-credentials.png" rel="lightbox" title="Set up a new JIRA configuration with saved credentials"><img class="thumbnail" src="assets/images/Jira-connect-credentials.png"/></a>

+Click the button to **Save** your changes.
 If you're using new credentials, you must choose to override the existing set of credentials under the given name, or save the new values as a new credential set under a different name.
-Your choice will take effect once you save the new configuration.

 <a href="assets/images/Jira-credentials-dialog.png" rel="lightbox" title="Override default JIRA credentials in your configuration"><img class="thumbnail" src="assets/images/Jira-credentials-dialog.png"/></a>

 You can also select the **Manage Credentials** link in the Jira Integrations row to modify your existing sets of information.
-In the configuration form, use the dropdown menu to select a set of saved credentials, and modify the fields as needed.
+In the configuration form, use the dropdown menu to select a set of saved credentials, and then modify the values in the given fields.
 Click the link to **Rename** the set of credentials, if needed.

 <a href="assets/images/Manage-jira-credentials.png" rel="lightbox" title="Manage saved credentials"><img class="thumbnail" src="assets/images/Manage-jira-credentials.png"/></a>